David Schultz (professional wrestler): American Wrestling Association (1983)

 In July 1983, Schultz began wrestling for the American Wrestling Association (AWA).
 His early opponents included Brad Rheingans, Jim Brunzell, and Buck Zumhofe.
 In August 1983, Schultz and Mr. Saito began feuding with Hulk Hogan, facing him in a series of handicap matches.
 The feud lasted until November 1983 when Hogan and André the Giant defeated Schultz, Mr. Saito, and Jerry Blackwell in a handicap match in the Salt Palace.
 Schultz made his final appearances with the AWA in December 1983, defeating Baron von Raschke in Green Bay, Wisconsin.

 World Wrestling Federation (1983–1985)

-World Wrestling Federation (WWF) promoter Vince McMahon had become impressed with Schultz after watching an interview in the American Wrestling Association in which Schultz had made derogatory remarks about Hulk Hogan.
+World Wrestling Federation (WWF) promoter Vince McMahon had become impressed with Schultz after watching an interview in the AWA in which Schultz had made derogatory remarks about Hulk Hogan.
 Schultz debuted in the WWF in December 1983, defeating Jimmy Jackson on an episode of Wrestling at the Chase.
 Within a short time, he had become one of the top "heels" in the promotion being aligned with Roddy Piper, Bob Orton and Paul Orndorff in their feud with "Superfly" Jimmy Snuka and later teamed with Piper and Orndorff to defeat S. D. Jones, Rocky Johnson and Bobo Brazil in a 6-man tag team match at the Capital Centre in Landover, Maryland.
 On June 17, he would also face WWF World Heavyweight Champion Hulk Hogan in Minneapolis, Minnesota.